Knoblauchpilze/go-game/README.md

 The call to the server is defined in the `createUserCmdBody` method.
 This is equivalent to having to do the http request by hand with the added benefit of enjoying a real programming language to perform other requests beforehand or have some validation (for example authentication if needed).

 In general, the executable should stay relatively small and help interacting with a specific endpoint of the server.

+## Configuration files

+Most of the time, an application will use some configuration properties to function: this typically includes some urls to contact a remote server or anything that can vary when some other parts of the system to which the application belongs to change.

+In the [configs](configs) folder, whenever a new executable is added we encourage to add the configuration files as templates: an example can be found for a [server](configs/server-template-dev.yml).
+Such a file can then be used to generate multiple files and then change them as needed.
+This is a good practice as then we only persist a change when it has been validated.

+The [server](cmd/server/Makefile) `Makefile` defines a `setup` target which will generate the configuration file using a template.

+We encourage to use multiple configuration files, for each facet of the application.
+For example in case the user needs to connect to a database, one can follow the steps in the database [section](#database-configuration-files) to make the configuration available for any executable.

 # Future work